MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 }
 ```

-Because of the changes we’ve made, the loanee variable in the `assignLoanee` function can no longer be `nil`, so we will have to initialize it with default values like so:
+Because of the changes we’ve made, the loanee variable in the `assignLoanee` function can no longer be `nil`, so we will have to initialize it with default values:

 > [action]
 >